 After checking into the library, my friend directed us to the Chinese Gardens, saying it was the most picturesque and beautiful.
 She was absolutely right.
 Everything from the arched bridge over the coy pond to the pagoda where you can sit and take in all the flora surrounding you, it’s not to miss!
 And see what I mean about the benches?
 It really is a place to relax and take in the scenery!
 No need to rush around.

 The Chinese Gardens are just the tip of the gardens, however.
-Next door are the Japanese Gardens and you can take the stairs or ramp up to the Rose and Herb Gardens.
+Next door are the Japanese Gardens.
+You can take the stairs or ramp up to the Rose and Herb Gardens.
 Beyond the Japanese Gardens are the Australian and Subtropical Gardens which lead to the lily ponds and eventually into the Desert, Jungle, and Palm Gardens.
 Yeah.
 It’s that extensive!!

 Huntington Gardens Tea